 When does Project Cars 3 come out?

-Will it be available on next-gen consoles?
+Is it available on next-gen consoles?

 What game modes does Project Cars 3 have?